shivam005/Important-Notes/DSA.md

 # DSA

 ## Recursion
 Recursion is useful in solving problems which can be broken down into smaller problems of the same kind.
 Recursion uses more memory, because the recursive function adds to the stack with each recursive call, and keeps the values there until the call is finished.
+The recursive function uses LIFO (LAST IN FIRST OUT) Structure just like the stack data structure.

 ##